Macro-econ/Lyn-Alden/README.md

 ## Conclusion
 - **Lesson:** The global dollar short squeeze highlights the challenges of a global economy reliant on the U.S. dollar for trade and debt servicing.
 The Federal Reserve's monetary policies will play a crucial role in resolving the liquidity shortages and stabilizing the global economy.
 - **Example:** The Federal Reserve’s expansion of its balance sheet post-2019 is likely to provide the necessary liquidity to relieve the ongoing dollar short squeeze.

-# Key Lessons from "The Case for a Longer-Term Oil and Gas Bull Market"
+# "The Case for a Longer-Term Oil and Gas Bull Market"

 ## 1. The Oil and Gas Sector is Underinvested
 - **Lesson:** After a decade of poor returns and rising ESG mandates, the oil and gas sector has seen significantly reduced investment.
 This lack of capital expenditure (capex) sets the stage for a potential long-term bull market in oil and gas.